xsanderblack/image_share/README.md

 # Image Share

 Meteor project for image share app.
+Users can upload images and view images? uploaded by others.
 Currently it allows to share images in form of link to existing web image.
 This will change in future and more options will be available.
-App supports tags, galleries and search.
+App supports tags, galleries, private images and search.
-Also there are user registration and setting to make image private.

 ## Installation

+You need Meteor to be installed on your system.
 Clone or download and unpack repository.
 Open console in app folder and execute:

 ```bash
 meteor install
 ```

-You need Meteor to be installed on your system.

 After Meteor downloads and installs core packages and extensions, you can run the app: